-If you elect to continue coverage, you must pay a total premium equal to the cost to the Plan of such coverage, plus a two percent (2%) monthly administration charge (or any higher charge that may be permitted by law, such as during the extended coverage on account of disability).
-The total premium includes both the University's contribution and any contribution that an active participant would be required to make under the Plan for the same coverage.
+If you elect to continue coverage, you must pay a total premium equal to the cost to the Plan of such coverage, plus a two percent (2%) monthly administration charge.
 The first payment must be made within 45 days following the date of your election and must cover the number of full months from the date coverage ended to the time of your election.
 Premiums for each month after your election are due by the 1st day of the month and must be paid not later than the last day of that month.
-Premium rates will change periodically for all qualified beneficiaries if costs to the University change.
-COBRA continuation coverage will be identical to the coverage provided similarly-situated employees and/or dependents.
-Your health care coverage will continue to be provided by the insurer or other provider which is providing benefits to you on the date of the qualifying event (subject to any residency requirements that may apply).
-You will have an opportunity to change coverage options during the enrollment period prior to each Plan Year.
-Should benefit levels increase or decrease, both active and COBRA participants will experience the same change.